 College of Humanities, Arts, and Sciences

 The Physics Competition is a series of five competitive physics events for high school students in grades 9-12.
-The competition stresses creativity and ingenuity as well as understanding of physics related principles and is intended to stimulate interest in Science, Technology, Engineering and Mathematics (STEM).
-Events include: catapult, mousetrap car, toothpick bridge, soda straw arm, and challenge problem.
+The competition stresses creativity and ingenuity as well as understanding of physics related principles and is intended to stimulate interest in science, technology, engineering and mathematics (STEM).
+Events include catapult, mousetrap car, toothpick bridge, soda straw arm and challenge problem.

 Regional winners and runners-up advance to the State of Iowa Physics Competition hosted by the Department of Physics and held on April 12, 2016 at the McLeod Center.